iCliniq Logo

 What Is Adult-Onset Basal Ganglia Disease or Neuroferritinopathy?

 Neuroferritinopathy was first discovered in the year 2001 in England.
 It was diagnosed after a family was known to suffer from inherent damage to basal ganglia due to abnormal iron accumulation in the brain.
-This condition is characterized by damage to the basal ganglia region in the brain, the region which is responsible for controlled physical movements, and hence the persons affected by NF experience progressive problems associated with physical movements.
+This condition is characterized by damage to the basal ganglia region in the brain, the region that is responsible for controlled physical movements, and hence, the persons affected by NF experience progressive problems associated with physical movements.

 What Are the Other Common Names for Adult-Onset Basal Ganglia Disease?